miorioUR/TFG_Evidence/README.md

-# Evidence Template Project
+# Evidence Project

-Thank you for checking out Evidence.
-This is the project template that you should use to get started.

-## Getting Started

-Check out the [documentation](https://docs.evidence.dev) for a more detailed install instructions.
+This is a demo project.
+A minimal functionality and an enviroment to make code test.

+## How to set up evidence

 ```
 npx degit evidence-dev/template my-project